Skip to main content

 Catheter Lengths

-While some catheter brands offer some variation, you can typically count on 3 primary lengths in urinary catheters.
+While some catheter brands offer some variation, you can typically count on 3 lengths in urinary catheters.

 • Male length catheters are usually at least 16 inches in length.